Decent-Partners/Decent-overview/README.md

 ![Decent](https://github.com/Decent-Partners/Decent-overview/blob/main/assets/decent.png)

-Network-Publics
+An Network-Publics
 -------------------

 ### Introduction
-This working document is less a formalised roadmap and more a compass that will be periodically adjusted as we correct course.
+This working document is less a formalised roadmap and more a compass to be periodically adjusted as we correct course.

-We set out a path to building a publicly owned, operated, accessed and sustainably funded **Web3 media ecosystem**.
+We set out a path towards the development of open, interoperable and sustainably funded **Network Publics**.

-It follows from this [initial outline post](https://commonwealth.im/edgeware/proposal/discussion/831-decent-an-edgeware-ecosystem-project).

-The outline takes learnings from coordinating and scaling [Edgeware's](https://edgewa.re) creative contributions and from [Decred's community development](https://github.com/monsieurbulb/forksintheroad/blob/master/Decred_forks_in_the_road.md).
+The outline takes learnings from [Decred's community development](https://github.com/monsieurbulb/forksintheroad/blob/master/Decred_forks_in_the_road.md), coordinating [Edgeware's](https://edgewa.re) creative contributions and the emergence of **Kabocha** - a first instance of a Network Public.

 By developing this on Github every change is historically traceable and can be updated in line with progress.

 ### TL:DR

-This is a long post, here are some primers, starting with a few **core insights** - the big ideas at the heart of the project:
+This is a long post, here are some primers, starting with a few **core insights** at the heart of the project:

-- There are many things that 'the market' does not price well - the **funding of arts and culture** for example.
-- A new generation of blockchains with on-chain treasuries and governance enable the funding of **global public goods**.
+- Market economies are downstream from **public goods** and yet public goods are degraded by **market forces**.
+- Blockchains enable the creation of sovereign supra-national and hyper-local accounting systems for digital native **publics**.
+- On-chain governance and treasuries can fund **borderless work forces**.
 - Token tribalism distracts from the **fundamental values** that many blockchain communities share.
 - The most valuable NFTs will likely not be bought or sold - they will be **earned** and **assigned**.
 - NFTs can be pooled to create **asset backed community token economies**.